 This will not only save you holiday storage space, but also a good amount of money!
 When you are out shopping for decorations, always keep this question in the back of your mind: What will I do with this item when the holidays are over?
 If it’s something smaller, then you might have no problem finding space for it.

 But if it’s something large and bulky, decide where you will store it (and where you will display it in your home) BEFORE you buy it!
 Items in a store can be deceiving, because they look smaller when you’re in a large store.
 And then you get them home, and all of a sudden that miniature reindeer is taking up half your entryway!
 So think really carefully before you buy, and buy selectively!

-Think interchangeable!
 What items can you maybe make a few tweaks to and use again for the next holiday?
 My interchangeable burlap wreath is a fabulous example of this!
 I use one wreath form and simply change out the accessories every season, so I don’t need to store a bunch of wreaths!
-Check out the difference between the fall, Christmas, winter, and Valentine’s Day versions.
+Check out the difference between all the different versions.
 You can’t even tell they’re the same wreath!

 Do this with as many of your larger items as possible.
 Instead of buying Halloween pillows, buy regular pillow forms and cover them with Halloween slipcovers.
 Instead of painting the letters “fall” on your mason jars, use removable vinyl stickers or wrap the jars with stamped fabric, so that a few weeks later those same jars can spell out “joy” or whatever words you want to use.
 Think outside the box, and then you won’t need to store as many things inside a box!